Redocly/redocly-cli/README.md

 ### Docker

 To give the Docker container access to the OpenAPI description files, you need to mount the containing directory as a volume.
-Assuming the OAS definition is rooted in the current working directory, you need the following command:
+Assuming the API description is rooted in the current working directory, you need the following command:

 ```